Best Beef Birria Recipe

 📖Variations

 This recipe for beef birria calls for a beef tri tip.
-However, you can use other cuts of meat if they are easier to for you to find or if their price point is much better.
-Beef birria doesn't need an expensive cut of beef to be delicious.
+However, you can use other cuts of beef if they are easier for you to find or if their price point is much better.
+Beef birria doesn’t need an expensive cut of beef to be delicious.

 Beef roast variations: